How Tracker works

 If you want to give your employee a task to do, create an issue and make them an assignee.

-Queues unify issues that share a common theme (processes, products, and so on) and let users configure the issue workflow.
+Queues combine issues that share a common topic (be it a process, product, and so on) and let users configure a workflow for the issues.
 Each queue can have its own issue completion stages, rules for automatic issue processing, and access rights to issues.

 As a rule, each team has their own workflow, so we recommend creating standalone queries for each team or company division.
 You can create a queue for your development department, design team, or legal department.
 This will turn a queue into an issue feed for a particular team.
 As an example, you should create an issue in the designers' queue if you need to design a new logo.